 Local Confederate forces retreated following the attack and more than 10,000 Union soldiers came ashore and established the Headquarters of the Department of the South on Hilton Head Island.
 To house the hundreds of abandoned and escaped slaves, called “contrabands of war,” who made their way to Island and to avoid the substandard living conditions found at other Union camps, General Ormsby Mitchel proposed a town for the ex-slaves be built near Drayton Plantation.

 Part of the Port Royal Experiment, a program designed to teach the freedmen self-sufficiency, Mitchelville stretched from Beach City Road into Port Royal Plantation.
 By 1865, the community was home to 1,500 residents living in simple wooden houses on 1/4-acre plots who grew their own food and sold the surplus to the military.
 The Civil War ended in 1865 and, a few years later, so did large-scale military occupation of the Island.
 Many Native Islanders left the area to seek a better life.
 The African Americans who remained were known as Gullah and lived in relative isolation, until a bridge connected Hilton Head to the mainland in the 1950s.

-For a complete calendar of Gullah Celebration events, call the Hotline at visit www.gullahcelebration.com.
-For more information on the Mitchelville Preservation Project, visit mitchelvillepreservationproject.org.
+For more information on the Mitchelville Freedom Park, visit www.exploremitchelville.org.
 To sign up for a two-hour narrated tour of 10 neighborhoods established during the Civil War, contact Gullah Heritage Trail Tours at 843-681-7066 or visit www.gullahheritage.com.